1. Definitions of terms

 +41 44 500 90 90

 The person concerned can prevent the setting of cookies by our website at any time by means of an appropriate setting of the Internet browser used and thus permanently object to the setting of cookies.
 Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
 This is possible in all common Internet browsers.
 If the person concerned deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable under certain circumstances.

 4. Collection of general data and information

-The IQC AG website collects a range of general data and information each time a person concerned or an automated system accesses the website.
+The IQC-Group AG website collects a range of general data and information each time a person concerned or an automated system accesses the website.
 These general data and information are stored in the log files of the server.
 The following can be recorded

 (1) browser types and versions used,

 (2) the operating system used by the accessing system,

 (3) the website from which an accessing system accesses our website (so-called referrer),

 (4) the subwebsites which are accessed via an accessing system on our website,